Mu-Sigma/muHVT/README.md

 ### Constructing Voronoi Tessellations

 In this package, we use `sammons` from the package `MASS` to project higher dimensional data to a 2D space.
 The function `hvq` called from the `HVT` function returns hierarchical quantized data which will be the input for construction of the tessellations.
 The data is then represented in 2D coordinates and the tessellations are plotted using these coordinates as centroids.
 We use the package `deldir` for this purpose.
-The `deldir` package computes the Delaunay triangulation (and hence the Dirichlet or Voronoi tesselation) of a planar point set according to the second (iterative) algorithm of Lee and Schacter.
+The `deldir` package computes the Delaunay triangulation (and hence the Dirichlet or Voronoi tessellation) of a planar point set according to the second (iterative) algorithm of Lee and Schacter.
 For subsequent levels, transformation is performed on the 2D coordinates to get all the points within its parent tile.
 Tessellations are plotted using these transformed points as centroids.
 The lines in the tessellations are chopped in places so that they do not protrude outside the parent polygon.
 This is done for all the subsequent levels.

 ## Example Usage

 In this section, we will use the `Prices of Personal Computers` dataset.
 This dataset contains 6259 observations and 10 features.
 The dataset observes the price from 1993 to 1995 of 486 personal computers in the US.
 The variables are price, speed, ram, screen, cd,etc. The dataset can be downloaded from [here](https://raw.githubusercontent.com/SangeetM/dataset/master/Computers.csv)

-In this example, we will compress this dataset by using hierarhical VQ using k-means and visualize the Voronoi tesselation plots using Sammons projection.
+In this example, we will compress this dataset by using hierarchical VQ using k-means and visualize the Voronoi tessellation plots using Sammons projection.
 Later on, we will overlay price,speed and screen variable as heatmap to generate further insights.

 Here, we load the data and store into a variable `computers`.